African Food and Art

 Nigerian Dwarf Goats

-The Nigerian Dwarf goat is a small breed of dairy goats that originated in West Africa and was later imported to the United States.
-They are known for their small size, gentle temperament, and high milk yield.
+The Nigerian Dwarf goat is a small breed of dairy goat that originated in West Africa and was later imported to the United States.
+It is known for its small size, gentle temperament, and high milk yield.

 Nigerian Dwarf goats typically weigh between 50 and 75 pounds and stand about 17 to 21 inches tall at the shoulder.
-They come in a variety of colors and patterns, including black, chocolate, gold, and cream.
+They come in various colors and patterns, including black, chocolate, gold, and cream.

 These goats are prized for their high-quality milk, which is richer in butterfat than the milk of larger dairy breeds.
-They can produce up to two quarts of milk per day, making them a popular choice for small-scale dairy farmers and homesteaders.
+They can produce up to two quarts of milk daily, making them a popular choice for small-scale dairy farmers and homesteaders.

-In addition to their milk production, Nigerian Dwarf goats are also kept as pets, show animals, and for their meat, fiber, and manure.
-They are generally hardy, easy to care for, and adaptable to a range of environments, which makes them a versatile breed for farmers and hobbyists alike.
+In addition to producing milk, Nigerian Dwarf goats are kept as pets, show animals, and for their meat, fiber, and manure.
+They are generally hardy, easy to care for, and adaptable to a range of environments, making them a versatile breed for farmers and hobbyists alike.

 More African recipes.